ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 In that case, alternatives or complements might be to broadcast it again, ask for general tips to your fellow maintainers, try and get funding (therefore time, either yours or an external contractor's?) for your maintenance efforts.
 See for instance the [R Consortium's two yearly calls for proposals](https://www.r-consortium.org/all-projects/call-for-proposals#Rstats).

+Even if no one tackles the issue in the end, it might be good to have thought about the possible resolution, which can help you solve your problem.
+Also, a well-documented issue is a way to document your decisions about your software transparently and can help future users and contributors understand the reasons for your choices.

 ## Conclusion

 Opening "help wanted" issues can be a way to grow your package contributors' community.